Dar Tama Department

 Dar Tama (دار تاما) is one of three departments in Wadi Fira, a region of Chad.
 Its capital is Gueréda, 165 km northeast of Abéché.
 The population consists primarily of non-Arab tribes.
 Dar Tama is the historical home of the Tama, who make up the majority of the population.
 The Zaghawa make up a significant minority and migrated during the Sahelian drought in the 1980s.
 Both are non-Arab tribes.
 Former Chadian president Idriss Déby is from the Zaghawa tribe.

+On 26 April 2026 Zaghawa and Tama tribesmen clashed in Dar Tama killing 37 people.
+The clashes had emerged from a dispute over a waterwell and lead to several villages being burned.

 Sub-prefectures

 Loug Chari is divided into four sub-prefectures: